curi0sity-sys/mattijs.id/README.md

     </ul>
   </li>
   <li>Hetzner Storage box for photo's.
 (I'll do this)</li>
   <li>Home media server: I need a plexamp setup with redis or dragonfly cache behind it.
 So music is loaded instantly into memory.
-Or the fasted in memory cache available with its settings to about 120GB.</li>
+Or the fasted in memory cache available with its settings to about 120GB.</li> #later
-  <li>Zerosec.nl (own company in a bit)</li>
+  <li>Zerosec.nl (own company in a bit)</li> # later
 </ul>